 A degree in a classical subject offers a rich and versatile training which develops advanced skills in critical analysis, communication and creative thinking.
 Our Ancient History and Classical Archaeology with Study in Europe (BA) degree will enable you to pursue your interest in the history, archaeology and art of the ancient world.
 You'll spend your third year studying abroad at one of our partner universities.

-This course looks at the societies and cultures of the ancient Mediterranean through their written texts, visual art and material remains, from grand temples, monuments and villas to the humble residues of everyday life.
+This course will enable you to pursue your interest in the history, archaeology and art of the ancient world.
+It looks at the societies and cultures of the ancient Mediterranean through their written texts, visual art and material remains, from grand temples, monuments and villas to the humble residues of everyday life.
 You’ll benefit from many hands-on learning experiences, including handling authentic ancient coins, recreating the experience of a Greek symposium using replica vases, visiting historical sites and museums in the UK, and taking part in our annual classical play, which is staged at a professional theatre and played to a public audience of over a thousand people.
-You will have the opportunity to study topics such as Greek democracy, the Roman cultural revolution under Augustus, the Roman Near East, or ancient global history, in modules specifically focused on Greco-Roman history, art, archaeology and architecture.
+You will have the opportunity to study topics such as Greek democracy, the Roman cultural revolution under Augustus, the Roman Near East, or ancient global history, in modules specifically focused on Greco- Roman history, art, archaeology and architecture.
 You will take either Latin or Ancient Greek in your first year, and study four modules per year.

 All our degrees involve core modules in your first year.
 In subsequent years, you build on what you have learnt through a choice of modules, which allow you to engage in your own way with the civilisation of the Ancient Mediterranean.
 You are required to complete one module in an ancient language in your first year.

-Second and final year students may take one 30-CAT module or two 15-CAT modules from outside the department (e.g. from the Institute for Advanced Teaching and Learning or another academic dept) in place of an optional module.
+Second and final year students can choose one 30-CAT module or two 15-CAT modules from outside the department.
+For example, you might choose a module from the Institute for Advanced Teaching and Learning or another academic department.

 You will study Ancient History and Classical Archaeology in a variety of ways – through lectures, seminars, and language classes, and, in your final year, through a dissertation on a topic of your own choice, with guidance from your departmental supervisor.

-You'll take four modules, each with 2-3 contact hours per week (more for your language module/s).
+You will take four modules, each with 2-3 contact hours per week.
+You will have more contact hours for your language module(s).

-Class sizes vary from 6 to 80.
+Your class sizes will vary from 6 to 80 students.
 Honours modules are capped at 60.